lodzax/todo/README.md

  - Backend running on MySQL

 # Using the Application
+Once setup, run npm install && npm run dev

-Once setup, the application can be accessed using the link: http://localhost:8000
+The application can be accessed using the link: http://localhost:8000

 Click on the Register link to Access the registration form.
 Once registered, you will be able to login to the application using your own credentials